ngangamary078/JavaSparkWeekTwoHeroSquad/README.md

 # Mary's Hero Squad Game Using Java Program

-This project is about Hero Squad Game Using Java Spark Program.
+This project is about Hero Squad Game Using Java Program.

 Version Date: 12th May 2023